 For the reconstruction of the energy of em showers, S and C signals provide independent uncorrelated measurements, with different sensitivity of the response.
 They are affected by different problems: S signals have photoelectron statistics one or two orders of magnitude higher than C signals, and their fluctuations are largely dominated by the sampling fluctuation of the energy deposits.
 C signal fluctuations are generally dominated by the limited photoelectron statistics, especially at low energies.
 Nevertheless, at high energies, the constant term for C signals is negligible, giving a better resolution.
 Averaging the two measurements improves the resolution up to a factor of $\sqrt{2}$.
-For the copper matrix, in Figure 5.52(a) the sum of S and C signals for 40 GeV electrons is plotted, while Figure 5.52(b) shows the em resolution, for S, C and the (average) combined signal.
+For the copper matrix, in Figure 4.51(a) the sum of S and C signals for 40 GeV electrons is plotted, while Figure 4.51(b) shows the em resolution, for S, C and the (average) combined signal.

-Figure 5.53: Signal distributions for 20 GeV π^- particles in a lead-fibre matrix.
-Shown are the measured (a) Čerenkov and (b) scintillation signal distributions as well as (c) the distribution obtained by combining the two signals according to Equation 5.8, with $\chi=0.45$.
+Figure 4.52: Signal distributions for 20 GeV π^- particles in the RD52 lead-fibre matrix.
+Shown are the measured (a) Čerenkov and (b) scintillation signal distributions as well as (c) the distribution obtained by combining the two signals according to Equation 4.8, with $\chi = 0.45$.

-5.4.5.2 Hadronic performance
+4.4.5.2 Hadronic performance

-The response of a lead-fibre matrix was studied with pion and proton beams [41].
+The response of a lead-fibre matrix was studied with pion and proton beams [39].
 The energy was reconstructed with the dual-readout relation (Eq.
-5.8) and shows a restored gaussian response function (Figure 5.53) and linearity of the mean response.
+4.8) and shows a restored gaussian response function (Figure 4.52) and linearity of the mean response.